cosmoscout/cosmoscout-vr/docs/configuring.md

 ## 4. Customize Shading

-CosmoScout VR does PBR for each body individually.
+CosmoScout VR applies PBR for each body individually.
 You can customize that by specifying a BRDF, parameters and values.
 Here is an example configuration:
 ```json
 "graphics": {
   "shading": {